A Step-by-Step Guide to the CUT&RUN Protocol

 - a) Standardization of cell number: The recommended initial cell number is between 50,000 and 500,000.
 Too few cells may lead to insufficient library complexity, while too many cells may lead to uneven permeability and waste of reagents.
 It is suggested that the optimal number of specific cell lines should be determined through pre-experiments, and the consistency should be maintained in the same study.

 - b) Optimization of penetrant concentration: Digitonin is one of the most critical reagents in CUT&RUN.
-It can combine with cholesterol, form pores on the cell membrane, allow antibodies and pA-Tn5 to enter the nucleus, and keep the nuclear membrane relatively intact.
+It permeabilizes the cell membrane to allow antibodies to enter the nucleus while keeping nuclei relatively intact, enabling subsequent tethering of pA/pAG-MNase to antibody-bound chromatin targets.
 Its working concentration is usually between 0.01% and 0.05%, which requires accurate titration according to cell type.
 If the concentration is too low, it will lead to incomplete permeation, and macromolecular substances cannot enter effectively; If the concentration is too high, it may destroy the integrity of the nuclear membrane, lead to non-specific DNA leakage, and increase background noise.

 - c) Detailed explanation of buffer composition: Permeation and washing buffer is not only an environment for providing osmotic pressure, but also its composition is very important for maintaining chromatin structure and protein activity: